Improve Executive Presence in the Digital Era

 Be Perceived as a Future Leader

 Punctuality in the workplace and in business reflects professionalism.
-Your reputation and the way you are perceived is an important asset to getting ahead.
+Your reputation and the way you are perceived are important assets to getting ahead.
 When team leaders regard you as punctual, and someone they can rely on, they are more likely to include you in new and important projects, as no one wants to work with someone who is likely to miss a critical deadline.

-How to Encourage Punctuality in Business and in the Workplace
+How to Encourage Punctuality in Business and the Workplace

 So, how can you inspire employees to be on time and promote punctuality in the workplace?

-Model the desired behaviour you expect, by arriving to work on time, and starting meetings and trainings on the dot.
+Model the desired behavior you expect by arriving to work on time and starting meetings and trainings on the dot.
 In the workplace, being punctual holds significant importance.
-Addressing tardiness through warnings and suspensions often proves ineffective in altering behaviour.
+Addressing tardiness through warnings and suspensions often proves ineffective in altering behavior.

 A more effective approach is to recognize and reward employees who consistently arrive on time.
 Consider granting them additional bonuses or extra time off.
 This approach offers genuine motivation for those who struggle with punctuality.